 The generic constructions of the preceding chapters show the versatility of the fruitful idea to go back and forth between group-like structures (monoids and groups as well as groupoids) and graph-like structures (graphs and multi-graphs, undirected as well as directed, and possibly vertex- or edge-coloured).
 In one direction the passage involves the familiar encoding of algebraic structures in the graph-like representation of generators, as in the classical notion of Cayley graphs for groups; in the converse direction, permutation groups are induced by various operations on graph-like structures.
 We have here tried to contribute to these connections with a special emphasis on strong algebraic-combinatorial criteria of graded acyclicity in finite structures.
-The constructions presented here extend techniques for the construction of N-acyclic groups with involutive generators from [13] to yield a conceptual improvement and correction of the proposed constructions for groupoids from [14].
-Due to its symmetry preserving generic character, the new presentation also supports the use of these groupoids in [15] where symmetry considerations are of the essence towards lifting local symmetries to global symmetries in finite structures.
-In a different direction, 2-acyclic finite groupoids have also been used to resolve an open problem of a purely semigroup-theoretic nature in Bitterlich [5].
+The constructions presented here extend techniques for the construction of N-acyclic groups with involutive generators from [14] to yield a conceptual improvement and correction of the proposed constructions for groupoids from [15].
+Due to its symmetry preserving generic character, the new presentation also supports the use of these groupoids in [16] where symmetry considerations are of the essence towards lifting local symmetries to global symmetries in finite structures.
+In a different direction, 2-acyclic finite groupoids have also been used to resolve an open problem of a purely semigroup-theoretic nature in Bitterlich [6], which has meanwhile been treated comprehensively in [2].